ONSAS/ONSAS.docs/docs/src/howtouse/creatingModels.md

 The elements struct contains the information about the type of finite elements used and their corresponding parameters.

 ### `elements.elemType`
 cell structure with the string-names of the elements used: `node`, `truss`, `frame`, `triangle` or `tetrahedron`.
+Other auxiliar types such as `edge` are also available

+### `elements.elemTypeParams`
+cell structure with auxiliar params information, required for some element types:

+ * `triangle` vector with parameters, the first parameter is an integer indicating if plane stress (1) or plane strain (2) case is considered.

 ### `elements.elemTypeGeometry`

 cell structure with the information of the geometry of the element.

+#### 1D elements

 For `truss` or `frame` elements a vector with the cross-section properties is required:
 ```math
 [ crossSectionType, \,\, crossSectionParam_{1}, \,\,\dots,\,\, crossSectionParam_{n}]
 ```
-with $n$ being the number of parameters of the cross section type, and crossSectionType taking values: 1 (for general sections with given area and interias), 2 (for rectangular sections with given with thicknesses ``t_y`` and ``t_z``) and 3 (for circular sections with given diameter).
+with $n$ being the number of parameters of the cross section type, and `crossSectionType` a paramter setting the type of cross section.
+As follow:

+1. general sections areas and inertias are provided
+1. rectangular sections: thicknesses ``t_y`` and ``t_z`` are provided
+1. circular sections: diameter is provided.

 See the `crossSectionProps.m` function for more details.

+For `edge` elements the thickness is expected (for 2D load computations).

+#### 2D elements

+For 2D elements such as `triangle` the thickness is expected to be introduced.
+The elementtype

 ## The `boundaryConds` struct